-Our site uses this same conversion strategy with a free guide to optimize and increase conversions (which you can download here).
+Our site uses this same conversion strategy with a free guide to optimize and increase conversions.
 In fact, our conversion optimization guide can give you the chance to experience what a lead generation system looks like firsthand.
 With this in mind, don’t just download the guide for the sake of it -- make sure to look at each step of our lead generation system.

 How does A/B testing improve conversion rates, leads, and sales?

-A/B testing (also called multivariate tests) can make your website smarter.
-With A/B testing, you will show half of your visitors (called Group A) one conversion funnel element.
-The other half (called Group B) will be shown a different version.
-This type of approach shows why A/B testing can also be called “split testing.”
+With A/B testing, the software will show half of your visitors (Group A) one conversion funnel element.
+The other half (Group B) are shown a different version.
+This type of approach can also be called “split testing.”

 What is a conversion funnel element?
 It could be a group of words, a headline, a pop-up, call to action buttons, or even a multi-page funnel system (we’ll dive into these later).

-What can you do to convert your new leads into customers?
+What can you do to convert more of your new leads into customers?

 After capturing an email address, you will need to “tag” their interests to let your system know what data to use later on.
 Old ways of “spammy” email marketing blasts no longer work.
-Today, email lists should be based on interests and behavior.
+Today, email lists should be based on interests and behaviors.
 This lets you create a system that sends the right message, to the right person, and at the right time to help advance each individual lead through their buying cycle phases.

 Your email can have clickable elements, which will help you decide if your potential customer is close to making a purchase.
 Once your lead is close to the “bottom of the conversion funnel,” you can include a sales page link inside your next email.
 This is how an automatic system can guide leads through each step of a conversion funnel.

 If you want to optimize these systems with A/B testing, you will want to make sure that both groups are in the same lead segment.
 They should have the same interests and the same behaviors.
-Send Group A and Group B two emails.
-Track their progress each month and keep testing to find the email that works best.
-As time goes by, you will find that your system grows smarter over time and helps your site increase conversions through solid lead growth.
-An automated email marketing system can be set up to automate the A/B testing process for you.
+Send Group A and Group B two different emails.
+Track their progress each month and keep testing to determine the email that works best.

-Don’t forget that, without a clear solution to their problems, it’s likely that your leads will unsubscribe and fail to become a customer.
+Don’t forget that, without a clear solution to your potential customers problems, it’s likely that your leads will unsubscribe and fail to become a customer.
 At the same time, if you focus on value and give them the solutions that they need, people will reward you by trying your products and services.
 Great marketing automation systems mimic how real relationships work.

-By providing useful and relevant data in your emails, you will encourage your leads to try your products and services.
-At this point, you can also include “call to action” elements during the buying cycle.
+By providing useful and relevant information in your emails, you will encourage your leads to try your products and services.
+At this point, you can also include “call to action” elements during each phase of the buying cycle.
 These come in the form of call to action buttons and links to landing pages that are designed to make the final sale.

 User experience recording and Google Analytics can help you understand how effective your conversion funnels are.
 They will also show any problems (or “leaks”) where you are losing potential customers.

 You can choose to use special software to optimize conversion rates and track the ways that each visitor interacts with your site.
-We use a tool called Hotjar that records mouse movements and clicks.
-This helps us see website traffic and helps us see that conversion optimization is as high as possible for each system.
+We use intelligent learning platforms and other tools like Hotjar that record mouse movements and clicks.
+This helps us analyze website interaction and determine the most effective way to convert visitors into customers at a very high level.